mcpvp-club/pvp-club/README.md

-# pvp-club
+# Bug & Suggestions Tracker
-Official bug/suggestions tracker for the mcpvp.club network
+This repository is used for tracking bugs and suggestions for the `mcpvp.club` network.